 Who can go

-Japan has some of the most stringent travel restrictions in the world, with 152 countries on its prohibited list.
+Japan has some of the most stringent travel restrictions in the world.

 What are the restrictions?